 What to expect: The park is beautiful and has an abundance of memorials that can bring a tear to your eye as you remember the lives lost and the ugliness of war.
 One of these memorials is the A-Bomb Dome.
 It used to be the Hiroshima Industrial Promotion Hall which was destroyed by the atomic bomb.
 Another is the Children’s Peace Monument, which depicts the status of Sadako Sasaki with her arms outstretched with a folded paper crane rising above her.

-What you can see: the ruins of the original village remain as they were today, and a new town now stands bearing the same name located northwest of the site.
-A museum called the Centre de la Memoire d’Ordour was opened in 1999 near the old village and features items and artefacts collected from the destroyed houses including old watches, melted glasses, and other personal items.
+What you can see: the ruins of the original village remain as they were today.
+A new town now stands with the same name northwest of the site.
+What’s more, Centre de la Memoire d’Ordour opened in 1999 near the old village and features items and artefacts collected from the destroyed houses including old watches, melted glasses, and other personal items.

 We must never forget the atrocities of war.
 These memorials today stand for the lives lost before their time and as a gruesome reminder of what war can do to us as people.
 Reading about these places and their history is great, but being able to see them in person is a whole new experience.

 So, for your next vacation, why not plan a trip to one of these World War II memorials?
 Book an airport parking spot with Alpha, fly, and come back home to your car with no additional headaches.